 Mary Beth Hogan is Co-Chair of the Litigation Department and has a broad-gauged litigation and investigations practice.
-Her practice focuses on regulatory investigations and enforcement actions involving the Department of Justice, State Attorneys General, the Consumer Financial Protection Bureau, New York’s Department of Financial Services and other federal and state regulators.
-In the past several years, she has represented a number of large financial institutions on various mortgage- and credit card-related enforcement actions.
-In addition, she represents companies and law firms in commercial litigation and employment matters, including those involving the False Claims Act, whistleblower and discrimination claims.
-She has also represented several prominent educational institutions in sensitive sexual abuse investigations.
+Her practice focuses on sensitive investigations for educational institutions, corporations and other organizations, including board-directed independent investigations of sexual abuse or harassment.
+Ms. Hogan also represents clients involved in regulatory investigations and enforcement actions involving the Department of Justice, State Attorneys General, the Consumer Financial Protection Bureau, New York’s Department of Financial Services and other federal and state regulators.

-Ms. Hogan was recognized as a leading lawyer and as one of the “Top 250 Women in Litigation” by Benchmark Litigation in 2017, which quoted one client as saying “Mary Beth has been efficient, responsive, proactive and expert in her work with us.
+Ms. Hogan was recognized as a leading lawyer and as one of the “Top 250 Women in Litigation” by Benchmark Litigation in 2017 and 2018, which quoted one client as saying “Mary Beth has been efficient, responsive, proactive and expert in her work with us.
 She is conscious of our budget limitations and [is] very respectful.”

 Ms. Hogan is ranked as a leading lawyer in Chambers USA (2008-2015), where she has been praised for her “top-notch skills in drafting and analysis,” and where clients have described her as “focused, practical and cooperative.
 She has a great understanding of our business needs and can cut straight to the issues.”
 Ms. Hogan is also recommended for Labor and Employment Litigation, Financial Services (Litigation) (2016) and International Litigation by The Legal 500 US (2016 & 2017) which describes her as “intellectual, thorough and knowledgeable.”